Cnemaspis kumarasinghei

-Cnemaspis kumarasinghei, commonly known as Kumarasinghe's day gecko, is a species of diurnal gecko in the family Gekkonidae.
+Cnemaspis kumarasinghei, commonly known as Kumarasinghe's day gecko, is a species of lizard in the family Gekkonidae.
 The species is endemic to the island of Sri Lanka.

 Etymology

 The specific name, kumarasinghei, is in honor of Sri Lankan wildlife ranger Siril Kumarasinghe, who was killed in the line of duty in 2007.

+Description

+C. kumarasinghei is small for its genus.
+Adult males have a snout-to-vent length (SVL) of 28–32 mm.

+Geographic range

+C. kumarasinghei is found in Monaragala District, Sri Lanka.

+Habitat

+The preferred natural habitat of C. kumarasinghe is forest and rock faces within forest, at altitudes of 200–1,000 m.

+Behavior

+C. kumarasinghei is arboreal and crepuscular.